-Compliance is predicted for all locations with the exception of:

-- JSPAC teaching spaces with windows open.
-It is noted that the criteria, along with the open windows condition of the space presents a significant constraint to potential activation of the plaza space.
+Compliance is predicted for all locations with the exception of the JSPAC teaching spaces.
+While predictions show exceedance of JSPAC teaching spaces criteria with windows closed, the predicted exceedance is less than 1 dBA and is considered negligible.
+It is also noted that the criteria, along with the open windows condition of the space presents a significant constraint to potential activation of the plaza space.
 The predicted noise levels are comparable to the current site environment (43 dB(A) L{Aeq} inside the JSPAC with windows open).
-Consideration could also be given to whether the learning spaces are likely to be used during times of peak trade of the retail spaces (e.g. evening/night period). - Residential between 10 pm to 12 am: noise emission will be reduced if not all areas operate during the later period.
-With closure of the L2 balcony and doors, compliance is predicted with other areas remaining in operation.
-Doors to the L3 rooftop area are also recommended to remain closed except for ingress and egress of patrons to the outdoor area.
+Consideration could also be given to whether the learning spaces are likely to be used during times of peak trade of the retail spaces (e.g. evening/night period).